peter0083/jekyll-now/about.md

 title: About
 ---

 Experienced Pharmacist with a demonstrated history of working in various primary care settings.
 Skilled in Methadone Maintenance Therapy, Analytics, Clinical Pharmacology and Immunization.
-Strong data science professional with a Master of Data Science from The University of British Columbia.
+Strong data science professional with a Master of Data Science degree from The University of British Columbia.

 ### More Information